Parks-Laboratory/rqtl_pipeline/batch_mapping/README.md

 Batch mapping on UW-Madison Condor HTC cluster is accomplished by pre-computing.
 See this [introduction to running Condor jobs] (http://chtc.cs.wisc.edu/helloworld.shtml) for a primer.

 ## Usage
-1. Execute [**run_pipeline.cmd**](../README.md) (with condition set so .rdata file is generated) if not previously executed
+0. Execute [**run_pipeline.cmd**](../README.md) (with condition set so .rdata file is generated) if not previously executed
-2. [**Compile R for portable use**] (build_R/README.md) on CHTC cluster machines, if not done previously
+0. [**Compile R for portable use**] (build_R/README.md) on CHTC cluster machines, if not done previously
-3. Modify the number of jobs to queue by editing the number after 'queue' in **map.sub**.
+0. Modify the number of jobs to queue by editing the number after 'queue' in **map.sub**.
 For each phenotype in the input phenotype file, there is one job for each of the mapping_jobs in make_rdata.r, so the number to use here is:

 		(number of mapping jobs in make_rdata.r) x (number of traits in input phenotype file)
+0. In **map.sh** on line beginning with "R CMD BATCH",
+	* set `pdf='TRUE'` to generate a plot of lods and save as pdf
+	* set `summary='TRUE'` to generate .log file with highest lod per chromosome
+	* set `rdata='TRUE'` to generate .rdata file with output of R/QTL scan (use to generate more plots from existing scan)

-4. Copy the following to the Cluster submit server:
+0. Copy the following to the Cluster submit server:
 	* **map.sub**
 	* **map.sh**
 	* **map.r**